-At least 1.8 billion Muslims around the world will welcome the holy month of Ramadan on 16 May 2018.
+At least 1.8 billion Muslims around the world welcomed the holy month of Ramadan on 16 May 2018.
 Ramadan is the ninth month of the Islamic calendar and observed by Muslims every year as a month of fasting (Sawm) to commemorate the first revelation of the Holy Quran to Prophet Muhammad (PBUH).
 The holy month will consist of various forms of piety including fasting, praying, reading the Quran and of course, charity.
 In addition to fasting, Muslims focus their attention on giving to charity, known as zakat.

 During Ramadan, both fasting and acts of charity are obligatory upon Muslims who are able to do so.
 Fasting from sunrise to sunset is representative of a spiritual cleansing, an effort to become closer to God, and an attempt to gain a better understanding of human suffering.
 The act of fasting calls for Muslims to practice self-discipline and sacrifice, as well as reflect upon and show compassion for the poor and less fortunate.
 Muslims are reminded to be generous and increase their charitable activities.

 Donations are usually focused on giving to those stricken by poverty and hunger.
 One type of charitable giving in Islam is zakat, which is obligatory for those who are financially able.
 There are two types of zakat: Zakat Al Mal and Zakat Al Fitr.

 Zakat is an integral part of the Muslim faith and, like fasting, is one of the five pillars of Islam.
 It’s a duty performed on a regular basis.
 Zakat is not an option but a compulsory act for all Muslims and is neither charity nor a tax.
 Muslims pay it as an obligatory act of Ibadah, which is the Arabic word for worship, obedience and submission.